ClojureBridge/organizing/How-to-Organize-a-Railsbridge-Workshop-in-SF.md

 * A volunteer event
 * A teacher training (can be scheduled closer to event)

+_Continue to send pings to your attendees through Meetup about Downloading & Installing XCODE so everyone's ready for Installfest._

 Copy an old workshop, update the details with your own, and have someone else read through it before posting.
 Because most people forget to update at least one piece of information, to various levels of tragedy.

 > Todo: Post Meetup event templates